Devils Orchard is a flat tangled array in Craters of the Moon National Monument, Idaho, USA.

 A long time ago, a man of the cloth astutely observed that only the devil could survive here.

 Newly paved and recently re-opened path leads through Devils Orchard which is a jumble of volcanic rock, surrounded by a wide variety of trees and plants.

 There are large numbers of dead trees in various stages of decomposition spanning hundreds of years.

 Many rocks are covered with several varieties of multi-colored lichen which gradually dissolve the rock to create soil where higher forms of plant life can progressively take root and slowly break up the volcanic rock over hundreds of years.

-Well-intentioned park management staff took care of killing them before the relationship between the plants was understood.
-Limber Pines were altered by Dwarf Mistletoe to create 'witches broom' on the branches.
+Well intentions of park management staff took care of killing them before the relationship between the plants was understood.
+Limber Pines are altered by Dwarf Mistletoe to create 'witches broom' on the branches.

 Dwarf Buckwheat dots large plains of black cinder.
 It is a very beautiful mosaic.

 Following a very pleasant and educational stroll through Devils Orchard, a short drive around the road loop to the next exhibit at Inferno Cone will illustrate how different volcano types contribute to the diversity of the terrain.